Title: Practical Guidelines for Designing Modern Data Architectures

 such as the data warehouse and transactional systems, can no longer cope with the ever-increasing workload.
 They have already been overstretched.
 For many organizations it’s time for a new and future-proof data architecture.

 But designing new data architectures is not something you do every day.
-This two-day seminar answers many common questions raised when designing a new data architecture.
+This two-day seminar answers many common questions raised when designing new data architectures.
 Practical guidelines, tips, design criteria, tips, design principles, use cases, and real life examples are extensively discussed.
-Concepts and technologies, such as data lakes, big data, datavault, cloud, data virtualization, Hadoop, NoSQL , and data warehouse automation, are explained.
+Concepts and technologies, such as data lakes, data hubs, data fabrics, big data, cloud, data virtualization, Hadoop, NoSQL , and data warehouse automation, are explained.

 The seminar is based on practical experiences with designing and implementing modern data architectures for numerous organizations.